docsbydesign/piClinic_API_sample/README.md

   * `REPLACE WITH YOUR USERNAME` with the username you were provided.
   * `REPLACE WITH YOUR PASSWORD` with the password you were provided.
 1. Click **Send**.
 1. Review the response **Body** to see the data returned in the response.
-You should see a `data` object similar to the one in the documentation and a `status` object that indicates success.
+You should see a `data` object similar to the one in [the documentation](https://piclinic.org/api/#post-response-example) and a `status` object that indicates success.

 #### Exploring the examples

 After you have provided your credentials and run the first request, run the remaining samples in order.
 Each of the subsequent requests uses the access token that the first request created and saved.
-You can see in in the request's **Headers** tab.
+You can see the token header in the request's **Headers** tab.

 For each of the other requests in the collection: